lisr-pcx/on-board-tips/docs/git_basics.md

 git branch -vv
 ```

+Funny, but think about it...

 ![Git funny image](meta/git_in_case_of_fire.png)

 ### Stash

-Sometimes you have to switch quickly to other branches (to fix a bug or check something ... ) but you can't do it if you already did some changes.
-At the same time you don't want to loose your current sourcecode.
+Sometimes you have to switch quickly to other branches (to fix a bug or check something ... ) but git can't switch branches if there are changes pending on your current branch.
+At the same time you don't want to clone another repo or worst to loose your current sourcecode.

-The **git stash** command can help you, temporary storing your changes, then they can be retrieved any time in the future.
+The **git stash** command can help you, temporary storing your code changes.
+Then they can be retrieved any time in the future.
 Please [read here](https://www.atlassian.com/git/tutorials/saving-changes/git-stash).

 ## Files management